tesla-android/tesla-android.github.io/install-guide.md

 6. Using an Ethernet cable connect both your boards together.
 7. Plug your Linux Pi to a power source.
 8. Wait a few minutes for the Linux Pi to boot up for the first time.
 9. Connect your computer to Tesla Android Wi-Fi network.
+The default password is: "changeit"
 10. Using a Terminal of your choice connect to your Linux Pi using SSH:
 ```
 ssh pi@3.3.3.1